zombiecheese/now-playing/README.md

 ### 🧪 Manual Python Execution

 Now-playing runs in a Python virtual environment (using venv).
-If you want to run Python code manually:
+If you want to run the Python code manually:

 ```bash
   sudo systemctl stop now-playing.service